Address: 68 Fitzherbert St, Petone, Lower Hutt.

 Phone: (+64) 4 566 5591

 Email: [email protected]

 Historic Mill Tours – Past, Present and Future in Action

-Adults $30 per tour, Children $20 or Minimum Cost $120 per tour – to cover staff, safety regulations, stopping mill production etc. Or visit the gallery and look through the window to the past, while you shop – free of charge.
+Alternatively you may visit our Gallery and look through the window to the past, while you shop – free of charge.

-Mill Tours last approx 1/2 to 3/4 of an hour, depending on how long everyone spends in the Gallery after, but the intro story is about 10 mins, the video about 5 mins and then the mill tour to see the historic looms in action about 15 mins, ending back in the gallery to purchase gifts to take home.
+Mill Tours last approx 1 hour, depending on how long the group spends in the Gallery at the end, but the intro story is about 10 mins, the video about 5 mins and then the mill tour to see the historic looms in action about 25 mins, ending back in the gallery to purchase gifts to take home.